belodie-music/Mario-Kart-World-Custom-Cup-Randomiser/README.md

 If randomisation is complete, every cups that was created will be printed.
 An example of one cup that could be output by this function is as follows:
 > Mushroom Cup: Mario Bros.
 Circuit, Crown City, Whistlestop Summit, DK Spaceport

+### void saveRandomisedCups(String pathname)
+If randomisation is complete, this saves the cups that were created in a .txt file as specified by `pathname`.\
+If randomisation is not complete or the file is unable to be saved for any reason, this instead prints an error message.\
+If a file already exists with the provided name, the name of the saved file will have `" (1)"` appended.
+If `.txt` is not present at the end of the pathname, it will automatically be appended.

+### void sameRandomisedCups()
+Acts identically to `void saveRandomisedCups(String pathname)`, except that instead of using a provided name and path, it will always attempt to save to `src/Random Cups YYYY-MM-DD hh:mm:ss.txt`.

 ### HashMap<Integer, String> getMushroomCup()
 If randomisation is complete, this returns a HashMap<Integer, String> containing the Mushroom Cup tracks.\
 If randomisation is not complete (either due to one not having taken place or due to randomisation currently being in-progress), this instead prints an error message and returns an empty HashMap.